** ☀️☀️☀️ Summer Savings! - Use code 25OFF for 25% off the I Can Fly PREMIUM Reading Program Web-App! Valid through 05-31-2023 **

 reverse letters and misread the word.
 This, combined with nonsense words, is a

-good test to include in any kind of dyslexia evaluation.
+good test to include in a dyslexia evaluation.

-When writing, dyslexics either have to stop and think about the letter direction or write without stopping and then review what was written later when done,
+When writing, dyslexic students either have to stop and think about the letter direction or write without stopping and then review what was written later when done,

-younger dyslexics may incorporate capitals that are not reversed into a word instead of using the lowercase letter.
+younger dyslexic students may incorporate capitals that are not reversed into a word instead of using the lowercase letter.
 For example, they may write the word "number" as "numBer".

 Any letter or number that has the same shape may be reversed or flipped.
 The most common letter reversals are 'b', 'd', 'p' and 'q'.
-The common number reversal is 6 and 9, or 6 and the hand written 2.
+The common number reversal is 6 and 9, or 6 and the handwritten 2.
 Some letters or numbers may be reversed regardless if there's another letter or number with the same shape.
-The number 5 is often reversed despite that there isn't another number that has a similar shape.
+The number 5 is often reversed despite the fact that there isn't another number that has a similar shape.

 Reversing letters or numbers is normal up to age 8.
 Letter